Holic75/Baldurs-gate-dnd-3.5/README.md

 – 10th level: Gains an additional use of Sun Soulray.
 – 13th level: May cast Soul Sunbeam once per day.
 ```
-SUN SOULBEAM: The Sun Soul Monk emits a dazzling burst of light that strikes at all other creatures within a 30-ft. radius.
-The Sun Soulbeam does not automatically hit all targets, but makes a melee attack using the Monk's current THAC0 (+3 to hit vs. undead).
-Struck creatures suffer 9d6 points of fire damage (9d6+3 if undead), unless they save vs. Spell for half.
-In addition, all creatures except the Monk must save vs. Spell or be blinded for 2 hours.
+SUN SOULBEAM: The character emits a dazzling burst of light that strikes at all hostile creatures within a 30-ft. radius.
+The Sun Soulbeam does not automatically hit all targets, but makes a melee attack using the character's current THAC0 (+3 to hit vs. undead).
+Struck creatures suffer 1d4 points of fire damage per monk level, unless they save vs. Spell for half with penalty equal to one fourth of monk level rounded down.
+In addition, all targets must save vs. Spell or be blinded for 2 hours.
 ```
 – 15th level: Gains an additional use of Sun Soulray.